jonathaneunice/combomethod/README.rst

   with `Travis-CI <https://travis-ci.org/jonathaneunice/combomethod>`_.
   Packaging linting with `pyroma <https://pypi.python.org/pypi/pyroma>`_.

-* Successfully packaged for, and tested against, all late-model versions of Python: 2.6, 2.7, 3.3, 3.4, 3.5, and 3.6, as well as the latest PyPy and PyPy3 builds.
+* Successfully packaged for, and tested against, all late-model versions of
+  Python: 2.6, 2.7, 3.3, 3.4, 3.5, 3.6, and 3.7 pre-release as well as the latest
+  PyPy and PyPy3 builds.

 * See ``CHANGES.yml`` for the complete Change Log.